 In two seasons with Valdosta State, the Blazers went 43-13, won a Gulf South Conference Championship and ranked as high as No. 3 in the nation.
 Daniels defensive mindset was instilled in the Blazers arsenal and Valdosta State ranked No. 1 in the nation in field goal percentage defense each of his two years with the program.

 Daniels’ coaching career began as a graduate assistant coach at Montevallo.
 He spent two years as a graduate assistant before accepting the full-time assistant position in 1986 on Rob Spivery’s staff, helping guide the Falcons to its most successful stint in the program’s history.
 Daniels first met Anderson during his junior college playing days as the two began their post-high school careers at Jefferson State Community College in 1979-80.
 The teammates reached the National Junior College Athletic Association’s national title game, losing to a Nolan Richardson coached Western Texas team.

 Following his junior college days, Daniels began a two-year playing career at Montevallo.
 Daniels was awarded the Dean’s Trophy for scholastic achievement as a junior and was named a captain prior to his senior campaign.

-A native of Birmingham, Ala., Daniels attended Huffman High School.
-He and his wife, Robbie, have two children, son Andrew (21) and daughter, Makenzie (17).
+A native of Birmingham, Alabama, Daniels attended Huffman High School.
+He and his wife, Robbie, have two children, son Andrew (21) and daughter Makenzie (17).